Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 2. Why is China sticking to it?

 In its calculus, the benefits of Covid Zero outweigh the costs.
 The government estimates the strategy has avoided 1 million deaths and 50 million illnesses.
 Fewer than 5,000 people died from Covid in the country, and most of those occurred during the virus’ initial spread in Wuhan.
 That compares to more than 900,000 deaths in the U.S., which has a population less than a quarter the size of China’s.
 Beijing has used those figures to portray its system of governance as superior.
 Covid Zero has also allowed the Chinese economy, the world’s second biggest, to grow while other major economies contracted in 2020.
 Growth continued last year and 2022 got off to a stronger-than-expected start, although the outlook is clouded not only by Covid but the global repercussions from Russia’s invasion of Ukraine.
-More frequent virus flareups and restrictions to contain them occasionally snarl supply chains and make it harder for companies to hit production numbers in some locations.
+That’s prompted China to experiment with a closed-loop system to allow some factories to keep operating while sticking to Covid Zero.
+Workers are effectively put in a bubble, ferried from their company-run dormitories to the plant and back home, with regular testing and temperature checks.

 3. What’s the domestic downside?

-As the virus has mutated to become more contagious, it’s led to more frequent outbreaks, some of which have required hardcore lockdowns to contain.
+As the virus has mutated to become more contagious, it’s led to more frequent outbreaks, some of which have resulted in hardcore lockdowns, where residents are asked to remain at home and barred from leaving town.
 A handful have dragged on for weeks and led to shortages of food and medical care, and even cost lives in the western city of Xi’an.
 Movement restrictions were imposed in March on the tech hub of Shenzhen, home to 17.5 million people, while outbreaks in other major cities including Beijing and Shanghai have been tackled without citywide lockdowns.
 Still, consumers facing travel restrictions and fearing infections have avoided vacations, shopping and dining, dampening retail spending.
 The gloom has added to weak investment and a broader downturn in the property market.
 Goldman Sachs Group Inc. cut its forecast for China’s growth in 2022 by 0.5 percentage points due to the increased difficulty of containing the omicron variant.
 In an extreme case where a national lockdown were imposed, economic growth could plunge to 1.5%, the lowest in more than four decades, the bank said.

 4. What are the hurdles to getting back to normal?